Here are 20 questions to ask your child to help support their wellbeing.

 Posted by: Sue Atkins

-You may be really worried about the effects another lockdown is having on your child’s wellbeing.
+You may be really worried about the effects of living through a pandemic is having on your child’s wellbeing.

 Here are 20 questions to help